6745/Replacement-Cyclon-Technika-Reader/README.md

  	You will need a RC522 RFID module, you can get these presoldered from most online stores, amazon ones usually are not however always check the listing
-	Download ardiuno IDE and configure it to your boards specifications, wire up and match the following pinouts
+	Download ardiuno IDE and configure it to your boards specifications, install the MFRC522 libary from the Library Manager wire up and match the following pinouts
 ![image](https://user-images.githubusercontent.com/75388599/220476085-4f6be78f-1bbe-407a-97b3-408ecee39cb0.png)
 ![image](https://img.youtube.com/vi/TJJ_1LiDDrc/maxresdefault.jpg)